maxchampoux/fx4biz-rest/README.md

 ### <a id="account_services"></a> Account Services ###

 There are two kinds of accounts with FX4BIZ.
-What we call `wallet` account, which is an account hold in the FX4BIZ books and `external bank` account, which is an account hold in another bank.
+What we call `wallet` account, which is an account hold in the FX4BIZ books and `external bank` account, which is your account or a third parties account hold in another bank.

-As an example, a response for `GET /account/{account_id}/details` object looks like this:
+**As an example, a response for `GET /account/{account_id}/details` object looks like this:**
 ```js
 {
     "account": {